Chico Buarque: Early life and career

 At this time his thinly veiled protest single "Apesar de Você" ("In spite of You" – in reference to the military dictatorship) was also produced.
 "Apesar de Você" was overlooked by the military censors, becoming an important anthem in the democratic movement.
 After selling over 100,000 copies, the single was eventually censored and removed from the market.
 At one point in 1974, the censors banned any song authored by Chico Buarque.
-Then, he created a pseudonym, naming himself "Julinho da Adelaide", complete with life history and interviews to newspapers.
-"Julinho da Adelaide" authored songs such as "Jorge Maravilha" and "Acorda amor" before he was outed in a Jornal do Brasil news story.
+Then, he created a pseudonym, naming himself "Julinho de Adelaide", complete with a life history and interviews with newspapers.
+"Julinho de Adelaide" authored songs such as "Jorge Maravilha" ("Wonder Jorge") and "Acorda Amor" ("Wake Up Love" as in a lover) before he was outed in a Jornal do Brasil news story.
 Buarque also wrote a play named Calabar, about the Dutch invasion of Brazil in the seventeenth century, drawing parallels with the military regime.
 Despite the censorship, songs such as "Samba de Orly" (1970), "Acorda amor" (1974, as "Julinho da Adelaide") manifested Buarque's continuing opposition to the military regime.

 During the 1970s and 1980s, he collaborated with filmmakers, playwrights, and musicians in further protest works against the dictatorship.
-Buarque approached the 1983 Concert for Peace in Nicaragua as a valid forum to vocalize his strong political views.
-Throughout the decade, he crafted many of his songs as vehicles to describe the re-democratization of Brazil.
+Buarque approached the 1983 Concert for Peace in Nicaragua as a valid forum to vocalise his strong political views.
+Throughout the decade, he crafted many of his songs as vehicles to describe the re-democratisation of Brazil.
 The Concert for Peace in Nicaragua was one in a concert series known as the "Central American Peace Concerts."
 These concerts featured various Latin American artists.
-The political turmoil that plagued this era were expressed in many of Buarque's songs.
+The political turmoil that plagued this era was expressed in many of Buarque's songs.
 He later wrote Budapeste, a novel that achieved critical national acclaim and won the Prêmio Jabuti, a Brazilian literary award comparable to the Booker Prize.

-His 2017 album Caravanas was elected the 3rd best Brazilian album of that year by the Brazilian edition of Rolling Stone.
+His 2017 album Caravanas was named the 3rd best Brazilian album of that year by the Brazilian edition of Rolling Stone.